elastic/kibana/platform/src/server/saved_objects/README.md

 Tags
 ---------
-What is this new tagging feature?
-Basically, we want to apply tags globally.
-Maybe it's a tagging feature that other plugins opt into.
-Or maybe if the Tag plugin is in X-Pack, tags have to be applied to all saved objects and the tagging features chooses how to expose them?
+Tagging is a new feature that enables applying some tags across objects, unrelated to a specific type.
+Maybe other plugins opt into this feature, or maybe the plugin only lives in X-Pack.
+Maybe tags have to be applied to all saved objects and the tagging features chooses how to expose them.
 Either way, modifications to underlying objects are applied broadly.
 The tagging features _can tag any type_, but it cannot know about _all the types that need to be tagged_.

 The same kind of clobbering of mappings could happen if Security and Migrations made changes to mappings along with Tagging.
 You could still ultimately lose data unless all are brought together into the same system.